yezkez10/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

 ### Adding a Patient
-1. Adding a patient
+1. Adding a patient <br>
-   2. Prerequisite: None
+   1. Prerequisite: None
-   3. Test case: `add /n Drizzy /p 99090909 /e drake@gmail.com /g F /age 18 /eth Chinese /ic T0123456E /a 901 Shelby Dr` <br>
+   1. Test case: `add /n Drizzy /p 99090909 /e drake@gmail.com /g F /age 18 /eth Chinese /ic T0123456E /a 901 Shelby Dr` <br>
    Expected: Given patient is added to the database.
 Details of the added patient shown in the status message.
-   4. Test case: `add Drizzy /p 99090909` <br>
+   1. Test case: `add Drizzy /p 99090909` <br>
    Expected: Given patient is not added.
 Error details shown in status message.
-   5. Other incorrect add commands to try: any commands where any of the mandatory parameters are missing. <br>
+   3. Other incorrect add commands to try: any commands where any of the mandatory parameters are missing. <br>
    Expected: Similar to previous.

 ### Editing a Patient

 1. Editing a patient's details in the `Patients` list

-    1. Prerequisites: At least 1 patient in the `Patients` list by listing all patients using the `list` command or find specific patients by name using the `find` command or by NRIC using the `find_nric` command.
+    1. Prerequisites: At least 1 patient in the `Patients` list. <br>
+    Done by listing all patients using the `list` command. <br>
+    Or by finding specific patients by name using the `find` command. <br>
+    Or by finding specific patients by NRIC using the `find_nric` command.
     If there are currently no patients in Clinic Assistant, use `add` command to add a patient into the list.

     2. Test case: `edit 1 /p 91234567 /e johndoe@example.com`<br>
        Expected: The phone number and email of the first person in the `Patients` list is updated to the new values.
 Details of the updated patient is shown in the status message.